Universal Credit: How it Works

 • Universal Credit is a benefit which is replacing 6 other pre-existing means-tested benefits.

-• The government plans to move everyone from these pre-existing benefits onto Universal Credit by 2024.
+• The government plans to move everyone from these pre-existing benefits onto Universal Credit by the end of 2024.

 • To be eligible, you must be over 18 (with some exceptions for 16-17 year olds), be under the state pension age, live in the UK, have less than £16,000 in savings and be on a low income or unemployed.